jaindy/waph-jaindy/labs/hackathon1/README.md

 **Email**: jaindy@mail.uc.edu

-**Short-bio**: Work experience of more than 6 years in IT Industry.
-Specialize in Analysis, Development, Design, Testing, Debugging and Implementation of Web Applications.
+**Short-bio**: I have a total of 6 years of work experience in IT as a software developer.

 ![Divyani Headshot!](/Images/Divyani_Jain.jpg)